-This operation manual is for people installing, operating, and troubleshooting Reno A & E Model 222 inductive loop vehicle detectors.
-The Model 222 is a scanning, two-channel, card rack type loop detector designed to meet or exceed the specifications for 170 and NEMA TS 1 type traffic control applications as specified in Caltrans Traffic Signal Control Equipment Specifications (TSCES) dated January 1989 (and Addendum 4 July 1991) and Caltrans Transportation Electrical Equipment Specifications (TEES) dated August 16, 2002.
+This Operation Manual was written for people installing, operating, and troubleshooting Reno A & E Model 222S inductive loop vehicle detectors.
+The Model 222S is a scanning, two channel, card rack type loop detector designed to meet or exceed the specifications for 170 and NEMA TS 1 type traffic control applications as specified in Caltrans Traffic Signal Control Equipment Specifications (TSCES) dated January 1989 (and Addendum 4 July 1991) and Caltrans Transportation Electrical Equipment Specifications (TEES) dated August 16, 2002.
+The Model 222S incorporates a three-position Call / Test switch for each channel that can be used to simulate a continuous or momentary CALL output.

-The Model 222 uses a microcontroller to monitor and process signals from two separate loop/lead-in circuits.
+The Model 222S uses a microcontroller to monitor and process signals from two separate loop/lead-in circuits.
 The operation of each channel is independently programmed with a front panel eight-position DIP switch module to provide the following selections:

-Eight sensitivity levels (- Δ L/L %) Presence or Pulse mode Fail-safe or Fail-secure in a loop fail condition Four frequency selections
+Eight Sensitivity Levels (-ΔL/L %).
+Presence or Pulse Mode.
+Fail-Safe or Fail-Secure in a loop fail condition.
+Four Frequency Selections.
+Channel Disable.

-The fail-safe / fail-secure DIP switch selects the channel output state as call or no call during a loop failure condition.
-The Fail-safe selection, which is the standard for intersection control, generates a continuous call output state as long as a loop failure condition exists.
-The fail-secure selection generates a no call output state during a loop failure condition.
-For traffic control applications such as incident detection, fail-secure operation is preferred because a constant call from a failed loop appears as though the traffic movement has stopped.
-The fail-secure selection also selects faster response times for very accurate speed measurement.
+The Fail-Safe / Fail-Secure DIP switch selects the channel output state as CALL or NO CALL during a loop failure condition.
+The Fail-Safe selection, which is the standard for intersection control, generates a continuous CALL output state as long as a loop failure condition exists.
+The Fail-Secure selection generates a NO CALL output state during a loop failure condition.
+For traffic control applications such as incident detection, Fail-Secure operation is preferred because a constant CALL from a failed loop appears as though the traffic movement has stopped.
+The Fail-Secure selection also selects faster response times for very accurate speed measurement.
 The switch selection allows the user to set the detector operation to suit the particular application.

-The Model 222 alternately excites the two loop circuits.
+The Model 222S alternately excites the two loop circuits.
 This eliminates the possibility of adjacent loop fields coupling together (crosstalk) when the loops are connected to the same detector.
 Each time the loop circuit is activated, loop data is obtained and recorded.
 The data is compared to previous samples for both the amount and rate of change.
-A slow rate of change is continuously tracked, as in the case with environmental drift.
-If a rapid change exceeds a threshold set by the sensitivity level, then the output is activated.
+A slow rate of change, as is the case with environmental drift, is continuously tracked.
+If a rapid change exceeds a threshold set by the sensitivity level, the output is activated.

-Each channel has a single, dual color (green / red) detect or fail LED indicator.
-The LED provides an indication of the channel's output state and loop failure condition.
-A vehicle presence is indicated when the detect / fail LED is illuminated in a green state.
-A loop failure condition is indicated when the detect / fail LED is illuminated in a red state.
+Each channel has a single, dual color (green / red) Detect / Fail LED indicator.
+The LED provides an indication of the channel's output state and loop failure conditions.
+Output state conditions are indicated when the Detect / Fail LED is illuminated in a green state.
+Loop failure conditions are indicated when the Detect / Fail LED is illuminated in a red state.

-If the total inductance of the loop input network goes out of the range specified for the detector, or rapidly changes by more than ±25%, the channel will enter the programmed fail-safe or fail-secure mode of operation.
-The detect / fail LED will illuminate (red) to indicate that an open loop failure or an inductance change condition of greater than +25% exists.
-The detect / fail LED will flash (red) at a one Hz rate to indicate a shorted loop failure or an inductance change condition of greater than -25% exists.
+If the total inductance of the loop input network goes out of the range specified for the detector, or rapidly changes by more than ±25%, the channel will enter the programmed Fail-Safe or Fail-Secure mode of operation.
+The Detect / Fail LED will illuminate (red) to indicate that an Open Loop Failure or an inductance change condition of greater than +25% exists.
+The Detect / Fail LED will flash (red) at a one Hz rate to indicate a Shorted Loop Failure or an inductance change condition of greater than -25% exists.
 Either indication will continue as long as the loop failure exists.
-If the loop self-heals, the channel will resume operation in a normal manner, except the detect / fail LED will flash (red) at a rate of three 50 millisecond flashes per second, thus providing an alert that a loop fail condition has occurred.
+If the loop self-heals, the channel will resume operation in a normal manner, except the Detect / Fail LED will flash (red) at a rate of three 50 millisecond flashes per second, thus providing an alert that a loop fail condition has occurred.
 Any prior loop failure indication will continue until the detector is manually reset or power is removed.